 In collaboration with experimental groups in Durham and Innsbruck, we have succeeded in producing ultracold RbCs molecules at a temperature around 1 μ K in an optical trap.
-The molecules are formed from ultracold atoms by magnetoassociation [2, 3], and then transferred to their absolute ground state by Stimulated Raman Adiabatic Passage (STIRAP) [4, 5].
-The procedure is illustrated schematically in Figure 1.
-RbCs was only the second polar molecule to be formed in this way, though
+The molecules are formed from ultracold

 FIG. 1: Production of ground-state RbCs from ultracold Rb and Cs atoms.
 Top right: the way that magnetic fields are used to form "Feshbach" molecules very near dissociation and then navigate to a state suitable for ground-state transfer.
 Left: the 2-photon STIRAP scheme used to transfer Feshbach molecules to the ground state.
 Bottom right: the pattern of hyperfine levels in the ground state, showing that the state formed becomes the absolute ground state at fields above 90 G. None of this would have been possible without guidance from theory: see ref.
 [2] for more details.